 Our weekly worship gatherings are intentionally different in style and ethos.
 We describe our church as “multi-congregational” and “multi-campus.”
 In other words, we gather at differing times and in different locations, but one church community.
 We recognise that one-size doesn’t fit all, or to use a retail analogy – we have multiple shop-front windows.
 Think of a large shopping mall, where there are large stores and small boutique stores operating alongside each other and catering for different niche markets.
 Feel free to check out what we have on offer, as you may have the contribution we are currently missing!

-- Two worship services at the Hamilton Central campus – 8:30am and 10:30am (9:30am combined Christmas/January) in our Auditorium.
+- Two worship services at the Hamilton Central campus – 9:00am (during Winter months) in the Totara Lounge and 10:30am in our Auditorium (9:30am combined Christmas/January).